MSc PeriodontologyFind a programme

 The postgraduate programme in periodontology is designed to provide practitioners with in-depth evidence-based knowledge and technical skills that can be applied in their practice whilst pursuing a postgraduate education degree.

-The structure of the programme allows practitioners to experience the latest technological developments and surgical techniques in periodontology.
-Students will work closely together with other postgraduate students to develop understanding, teamwork skills and confidence in treatment planning for complex cases and in building up their own case portfolio.
+The structure of the programme allows practitioners to experience the surgical techniques in periodontology.
+Students will work closely together with the periodontal team to develop understanding, teamwork skills and confidence in treatment planning for advanced periodontal cases and in developing their own case portfolio.
 Students will be taught by our internationally recognised academic staff and consultants as well as visiting experts in the field.

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.